Fukien tea bonsai tree

 Common Pests:

-- Scale insects: These small, immobile insects attach themselves to the stems and leaves, feeding on the sap of the tree.
-Use a cotton swab dipped in rubbing alcohol to remove scales from the bonsai tree.
+• Scale insects: Attach to stems and leaves, feeding on sap.
+Use a cotton swab with rubbing alcohol to remove them.

 Common Diseases:

-- Powdery mildew: This fungal infection appears as a white powdery coating on the leaves.
-Prune affected leaves and improve air circulation around the tree to control powdery mildew.
+• Powdery mildew: Appears as a white coating on leaves.
+Prune affected leaves and improve air circulation.

-- Leaf spot: Leaf spot is characterized by dark, necrotic spots on the leaves.
-Remove and dispose of infected leaves and avoid overhead watering to prevent the spread of leaf spot.
+• Leaf spot: Characterized by dark spots on leaves.
+Remove infected leaves and avoid overhead watering.

 Crafting the Aesthetics: Styling the Fukien Tea Bonsai Tree